Customer relationships were supposed to get smarter. For ten years, it mostly got noisier. Here's what changed, and what we're committing to.

 Trust and governance will separate winners from losers.
 When agents execute, trust matters more than ever.
 The platforms that win will be the ones with the deepest controls, the clearest audit trail, the strongest compliance story.

-If you're a mid-market team running customer engagement in E-Commerce, Hospitality, B2B SaaS, or Nonprofits: and you're tired of pilots that don't ship, tools that don't talk, and AI that doesn't act, Ephanti is built for you.
+If you're a mid-market team running customer relationships in E-Commerce, Hospitality, B2B SaaS, or Nonprofits: and you're tired of pilots that don't ship, tools that don't talk, and AI that doesn't act, Ephanti is built for you.

 If you're a founder or operator building in this space, we'd love to compare notes.
 The category is bigger than us; we'd rather have peer category-builders than absent ones.